niplav/site/mop.md

 [Baryons](https://en.wikipedia.org/wiki/Baryon) make up only 4.5% of
 the current [massenergy](https://en.wikipedia.org/wiki/Mass-energy)
-of the universe. >80% of that baryonic massenergy is intergalactic dust or plasma—mostly hydrogen and helium with temperatures from `$10^5$` to `$10^7 K$`, and if compressed to water density would have temperatures from `$10^{31}$` to `$10^{34}K$` ([Sandberg
+of the universe, and >80% of that baryonic massenergy is intergalactic dust or plasma—mostly hydrogen and helium with temperatures from `$10^5$` to `$10^7 K$`, and if compressed to water density would have temperatures from `$10^{31}$` to `$10^{34}K$` ([Sandberg